2018 Awards Weekend Tickets (BBQ/Legacy Night/Awards Banquet/Package)

 Following the workshop, we'll head to Bookmarks (634 W 4th St - #110) for the Sports Book Festival (2-5pm), featuring authors Roland Lazenby (Showboat: The Life of Kobe Bryant), Andrew Maraniss (Strong Inside: Perry Wallace and the Collision of Race and Sports in the South), Mike Stanton (Unbeaten: Rocky Marciano's Fight for Perfection in a Crooked World), Marc Zumoff (Total Sportscasting), Eric Mirlis (I WasThere), and Adam Schupak (Dean Beman: Golf's Driving Force).

-After returning to the Marriott, it's a short walk over to the newly-renovated Benton Convention Center for Legacy Night.
+After returning to the Marriott, it's a short walk over to the newly-renovated Benton Convention Center for Legacy Night (6-9pm).
+Dress is business casual.
 After dinner, we will honor Raycom Sports with the Roone Arledge Award for innovation.
 Raycom was at the forefront of syndicating college football and basketball telecasts, and at one point had the rights to games played by the ACC, Big Eight, Big Ten, SEC and the old Southwest Conference.
 Following the award presentation, several Raycom Sports personnel -- on-air and off-air -- will take part in a panel discussion on the past, present and future of televised sports.
-At the conclusion of Legacy Night, our attendees are invited to our Sunday after party at Ramkat, a new music venue located at 170 West 9th St.
+At the conclusion of Legacy Night, our attendees are invited to our Sunday after party at Ramkat, a new music venue located at 170 West 9th St from 10pm-1:00am.

 On Monday, June 25th, any winners interested in learning (or presenting) are invited to NSMA's annual Sports Media Convergence Seminars.
-Registration begins at 8:30am, the seminars begin promptly at 9am.
+Registration begins at 8:30am, the seminars begin promptly at 9am and will last until 3:30pm.
 Among the seminars offered:How to break into the industry (radio)

 - How to break into the industry (tv)